-Dr Kevin F. McGrath completed a Bachelor of Education in primary education at the University of Technology Sydney, where he graduated with first class honours and was awarded the university medal.
-Shortly after graduating, he published his honours research in a peer-reviewed journal - a paper examining the perceived need for more male primary school teachers that is presently the eighth most read publication in Gender and Education.
-After teaching in NSW public schools, he completed a PhD in Education at Macquarie University, where he received an Excellence in Higher Degree Research award and Vice Chancellor's Commendation - with his doctoral dissertation ranked in the top 5% of all Higher Degree Research.
+Dr Kevin F. McGrath completed a Bachelor of Education in primary education at the University of Technology Sydney, where he graduated with first class honours and was awarded the university medal for outstanding academic achievement.
+A few months later, he published his first peer-reviewed journal article examining the perceived need for more male primary school teachers.
+He then taught in NSW public schools before being awarded a Research Excellence Scholarship.
+He completed his PhD in Education at Macquarie University in 2016, where he received an Excellence in Higher Degree Research award and Vice Chancellor's Commendation - with his doctoral dissertation ranked in the top 5% of all Higher Degree Research.

-Working as a primary school teacher, an associate lecturer, and as a tertiary supervisor, he has taught more than 800 primary school students and over 2,000 teacher education students.
-He has also developed and delivered professional development training to school teachers on the topic of recognising and responding to trauma in the classroom.
+Working as a primary school teacher, an associate lecturer, and as a tertiary supervisor, he has taught more than 980 primary school students and over 2,600 teacher education students.
+Additionally, while working in the health sector for a rehabilitation specialist, he developed and delivered professional development training to school teachers on the topic of recognising and responding to trauma in the classroom.

-While his key area of study is education, his published work encompasses several disciplines, including: gender studies, sociology and political science, educational and social psychology, and economics and econometrics.
-His research has been cited more than 180 times internationally (scholar.google) and he has prepared co-authored publications with researchers in South Africa, Germany, and the United Kingdom.
+While his primary area of study is education, Dr McGrath's published work traverses several other disciplines, including: gender studies, sociology and political science, educational and social psychology, and social economics.
+His research has been cited more than 570 times internationally (scholar.google) and he has worked collaboratively with researchers in Australia, South Africa, and Ireland.